jopemachine-arvis/arvis/documents/debugging-description.md

 # Debugging workflow, plugin

-1. You can debug your query, workflow, plugin's behaviors through [Chrome Devtools](https://developer.chrome.com/docs/devtools/).
+1. You can debug your query, workflow, plugin's behaviors through *[Chrome Devtools](https://developer.chrome.com/docs/devtools/)*.

 To open SearchWindow's debugger (Devtools), you can click your tray icon and select `Open Debugging Window`.

-You can check the debugging information of arvis, including information about `workflow`, `plugin` in the devtools.
+You can check the debugging information of Arvis, including information about `workflow`, `plugin` in the devtools.

 ![](./imgs/debugging-description-1.png)